Grounds open Wednesday through Saturday 10:00 a.m. to 4:00 p.m.

 Prearranged tours for groups of ten (10) or more are available at $1.00 per guest.
 Please contact [email protected] in advance to make group tour arrangements.

 Visitor parking is located at 902 N. Monroe St., Tallahassee, Florida 32303.

 Built by enslaved craftspeople, the ca. 1840 Call-Collins House at The Grove is one of the best preserved antebellum residences in Florida.
 Home to several generations of the Call and Collins families, most recently LeRoy and Mary Call Collins, the site was listed on the National Register of Historic Places in 1972.
-The house and grounds underwent an extensive private residence to public museum conversion under the leadership of the Florida Department of State and the site is now open to the public as The Grove Museum
+The house and grounds underwent an extensive private residence to public museum conversion under the leadership of the Florida Department of State and opened to the public in 2017 as The Grove Museum.

 902 N. Monroe., Tallahassee, FL 32303